SyntaxErrorSolos/IceDiscord/Privacy.md

 Some examples include..

 Without "Message Content", Automoderation wouldn't be possible.
-Without MessageID's, RoleID's and ChannelID's Tickets system and Reaction role won't be possible
+Without MessageID's, RoleID's and ChannelID's Tickets system and Reaction role won't be possible.
+We will *not* start to store the data *until* you have ran the commands.
+Example, We will not store MessageID *until* you've created a reaction role or tickets system for your Guild

 ### Secure
 Your data is in safe hands and is worthless to any intruder.
 We do *not* store the contents of your message under any circumstances.
 We do *not* share your data with any 3rd party service.